Children´s dental care

 With TePe Mini™ it’s easy to start brushing from the very first tooth.
 It’s recommended for children from 0 to 3 – 4 years of age.

-How to brush your kids’ teeth – pre-schoolers
+How to brush your kids’ teeth – pre-school children

 Let the child sit in your lap, leaning the head on your arm.
 Brush with short movements and be sure that the toothbrush reaches the gum line.
 Always brush in the same order, for example, the inside, the outside and then the chewing surfaces of the teeth.
 To reach all surfaces it helps to lift the child’s lip gently with your finger.